 Completed on time and on budget in 2008, its 54 Siemens Wind Power 3.6-107 wind turbines located in the North Sea off the coast of Lincolnshire have a generating capacity of 194 MW; which is enough to power 130,000 homes on average.
 Each turbine is 353 feet (107 meters) in diameter and turns on a hub that is 265 feet (80 meters) above sea level.
 Click here to read more about the project’s background.

 2. The World’s Largest Hydroelectric Dam – Yichang, Hubei province, China

 As of December the 18th 2007, the electricity production capacity of the Three Gorges Dam in China reached an almighty 14.1 gigawatts; which meant it surpassed the previous world’s most productive dam – the Itaipu Dam on the border of Brazil and Paraguay.
 It spans the Yangtze River by the town of Sandouping, located in Yiling District.

 3. The World’s Largest Dry Biomass-Fired Power Plant Oy Alholmens Kraft – Pietarsaari, Finland

-The Oy Alholmens Kraft power plant contains the largest boiler of its kind in the entire world – at 550 megwatts of heat.
+The Oy Alholmens Kraft power plant contains the largest boiler of its kind in the entire world – as you can see here at 550 megwatts of heat it is truly one of a kind.
 To run and fuel the boiler, the plant relies on locally sourced bark, branches and peat.
 When this is burnt, it generates a peak output of 240 megawatts of electricity.
 You can read more about this project here.